-Breakdown
+Page Breakdown

-The Breakdown tab gives you a visual map of every page on your site, organized by section.
+The Page Breakdown tab gives you a visual map of every page on your site, organized by section.
 It's the quickest way to see how your site is structured and identify if anything looks off.

 Why it matters